BenCoyne/CV/README.md

 ## Ben Coyne

 An inquizitive former musician turned full-stack junior web developer.
-Though my route into the tech sector is far from traditional, my passion for creativity, team work and  a keen attention to detail are well suited to many of the daily challenges in this exciting field.
-I am passionate about the ability tech has to cross industry, particularly the intersection between music and coding.
+Though my route into the tech sector is far from traditional, my love of creativity, team work and a keen attention to detail are well suited to many of the daily challenges in this exciting field.
+I am fascinated by the ability tech has to cross industry.

-I am recently started a 16-week bootcamp at Makers Academy where I look forward to further developing the fundemental skills and best practices in software engineering.
+I recently started a 16-week bootcamp at Makers Academy where I look forward to further developing the fundemental skills and best practices in software engineering.

 ## Projects